netlab-wisconsin/cSwitch/README.md

-# scx-rustland-la
+# cSwitch

-`scx-rustland-la` is the scheduler source repository.
+`cSwitch` is the scheduler source repository.
 It contains the Rust userspace scheduler, the shared BPF backend, vendored build inputs, and scheduler tests.
 Paper evaluation and artifact-evaluation runners intentionally live in a separate repository/package.